donejs/donejs/docs/guide.md

 export default AppState;
 ```

+This initializes an `AppMap` which contains a global application state and is also responsible for caching data when rendering on the server so that it doesn't need to be requested again on the client.

 ### Starting the application

 With those two files available we can start the server which hosts and renders the application.
-We need to proxy the `place-my-order-api` server to `/api` on our same server in order to avoid same origin issues.
+We need to proxy the `place-my-order-api` server to `/api` on our server in order to avoid same origin issues.
 In the `scripts` section of `package.json` add:

 ```js
 "scripts": {